rackerlabs/support-how-to/CONTRIBUTING.md

 **Note:** If your article includes images, send an email to <how-to@rackspace.com> with the image files.
 Note where the images belong in the article by using comments: `<!--this is a comment-->`.

 Your PR will be reviewed.
 Depending on the review feedback, you might be asked to make additional changes.
 The How-To editorial team will merge your pull request once your contribution is reviewed.

+##### Using article templates

+Article templates are available for three types of article: task-based, conceptual, and troubleshooting.
+Follow these steps to create a new article by using an article template.

+**Note**: These templates are intended to be a starting point for a new article.
+You might not need every section included in each template, or you might have additional sections that aren't included in the template.
+If you have questions, contact us at [how-to@rackspace.com](mailto:how-to@rackspace.com).

+1. Determine what type of article you want to write and click the appropriate template located in the [article-templates folder](https://github.com/rackerlabs/rackspace-how-to/tree/master/article-templates).

+2. At the top of the template, click the **Raw** button to view the raw Markdown.

+3. Copy the text and paste it into your new article file.

+4. Fill in the metadata and follow the guidance in the template to create your new article.

+5. Submit your article as a pull request as detailed in the previous section.

 #### Edit an article